a-b-street/abstreet/docs/articles/map/article.md

 the `precompute.sh` script.
 There are two awkwardly named intermediate phases before the final Map: InitialMap and HalfMap.

+- `make/remove_disconnected.rs`: Remove disconnected roads
+  - Just floodfill from some road, assuming all roads are bidirectional, to get different partitions.
+  - Remove roads from all but the largest partition
+  - Also remove cul-de-sacs (roads that begin and end at the same intersection), because they mess up parking hints and pathfinding.
 - `make/initial/mod.rs` and `make/initial/lane_specs.rs`: Interpret OSM tags and
   parking hints to figure out what lanes are on each side of each road, also figuring out the total width of the road.